 - A 4-to-1 MUX can be implemented into a single LUT, resulting in one logic level.

-- An 8-to-1 MUX can be implemented into three LUTs resulting in two logic (LUT) levels.
+- An 8-to-1 MUX can be implemented into two LUTs and a MUXF7 component, still resulting in effectively one logic (LUT) level.

-- A 16-to-1 MUX can be implemented into five LUTs, resulting in effectively two logic (LUT) levels.
+- A 16-to-1 MUX can be implemented into four LUTs and a combination of MUXF7 and MUXF8 resources, still resulting in effectively one logic (LUT) level.

 For general logic, take into account the number of unique inputs for a given register.
 From that number, an estimation of LUTs and logic levels can be achieved.
 In general, 6 inputs or fewer always results in a single logic level.
 Theoretically, two levels of logic can manage up to 36 inputs.
 However, for all practical purposes, you should assume that approximately 20 inputs is the maximum that can be managed with two levels of logic.
 In general, the larger the number of inputs and the more complex the logic equation, the more LUTs and logic levels are required.